NimaLaal/Atlas/README.md

 over the full parameter space.

 This package is a cutting edge project for Bayesian PTA analysis and is a work-in-progress.
 Most functions are verified but their behaviors in combination may give unexpected results.
-Use with caution and expect major functional or design changes while it is still a prototype.
+Use with caution and expect major functional or design changes while it is still early.

 Standard PTA analyses proceed in stages: fix the timing solution, fit the white